-How two formerly incarcerated women are keeping courts accountable — with help from students, retirees and Fiona Apple
+Once jailed, these women now hold courts accountable — with help from students, retirees and Fiona Apple

 “Here we go,” sounded the chat.

-In the first case of the day, they listened as the judge let out a woman charged with trespassing while trying to get help at a hospital, then order a mother of four charged with driving under the influence to remain detained on no bond.
+In the first case of the day, they listened as the judge let out a woman charged with trespassing while trying to get help at a hospital.
+The judge then ordered a mother of four charged with driving under the influence and a history of similar charges to remain detained on no bond but referred her to drug court for potential treatment.

 In the chat, the court watchers were confused.